UGC Techdocs

 Webhooks

-In this example we will utilise Nosto's Webhooks, namely the TILE_INGESTED and TILE_STATUS_UPDATE notifications.
+In this example we will utilise Nosto's , namely the and notifications.
 As the names may suggest, the former is triggered when a new piece of content is ingested (e.g. a Tweet comes in) and the latter when an existing piece of content's status is modified (e.g. a Tweet previously queued for moderation has been approved).

 Example Application